-A) No Associated Students funds shall be spent on awards, scholarships, trophies, gifts, rebates, party materials, or personal items without the prior approval of F&B.
+A) No Associated Students funds shall be spent on awards, scholarships, trophies, gifts, rebates, party materials, or personal items without the prior approval of the Finance Committee.

 CLAUSE 11.
-A.S.
 BUSINESS CARDS

 - A) All business card orders for elected and appointed A.S. officers may be placed through the A.S.
-Main Office, using funds from the respective account. - 1) All cards are to be based on the standard University format on white paper stock with the blue University logo in the upper left-hand corner of the card and lettering in black. - 2) It is recommended that all card orders are placed through Central Stores. - a) If non-Central Stores vendors are used, half of the cost of the order or \$20, whichever is less, is to be encumbered from the respective account, and the remainder of the cost is to be reimbursed by the purchaser.

-B) Personalized A.S.
-Business Cards:
+Main Office, using funds from the respective account. - 1) All cards are to be based on the standard University format on white paper stock with the blue University logo in the upper left-hand corner of the card and lettering in black. - 2) It is recommended that all card orders are placed through Central Stores. - a) If non-Central Stores vendors are used, half of the cost of the order or \$20, whichever is less, is to be encumbered from the respective account, and the remainder of the cost is to be reimbursed by the purchaser. - B) Personalized A.S.
+Business Cards: - A.S.

-- 1) A.S.
 Executive Officers (A.S.
-President, Internal Vice-President, Vice-President for Local Affairs, and Vice-President for Statewide Affairs), Senate, the State Affairs Organizing Director (SAOD), and the F&B Chair are eligible to encumber A.S. funds for personalized A.S. business cards (i.e., the person's name, e-mail address, etc.). - 2) Orders must include the effective year the person's position in A.S.
-All other A.S. boards and committees are ineligible to encumber A.S funds for personalized business cards, unless approval from F&B has been obtained. - a) This does not prohibit members to purchase their own personal cards, it just does not allow them to use Associated Students funds to purchase them. - b) Each member of the Senate shall pay half of the cost, and the other half shall come from the contingent fund of the Senate.
+President, Internal Vice-President, Vice-President for Local Affairs, and Vice-President for Statewide Affairs), Senate, the State Affairs Organizing Director (SAOD), the Chief Compliance Officer (CCO), and the Finance Committee Chair are eligible to encumber A.S. funds for personalized A.S. business cards (i.e., the person's name, e-mail address, etc.). - Orders must include the effective year the person's position in A.S.
+All other A.S. boards and committees are ineligible to encumber A.S funds for personalized business cards, unless approval from Finance Committee has been obtained.

-C) Generic A.S.
-Business Cards:

-All other boards and committees are eligible to encumber A.S funds for generic business cards.

-- 4) In lieu of personalized information on the card, blank spaces with lines will be used to permit the user to write in his/her name, e-mail address, etc. - a) It is not necessary to include the effective year on the generic cards.
+- a) This does not prohibit members to purchase their own personal cards, it just does not allow them to use Associated Students funds to purchase them. - b) Each member of the Senate shall pay half of the cost, and the other half shall come from the contingent fund of the Senate. - C) Generic A.S.
+Business Cards: - 1) All other boards and committees are eligible to encumber A.S. funds for generic business cards. - 2) In lieu of personalized information on the card, blank spaces with lines will be used to permit the user to write in their name, email address, etc. - a) It is not necessary to include the effective year on the generic cards.